mi-kaneyon/poseestimation/README.md

 ## output example

 - worker pick up box and bring to the table
-- It is stop watch estimation and PTS method hybrid
+- It is stop watch estimation and MTM/MOST method hybrid

 | part  | implemented TMU | Total time |
 | ------------- | ------------- | ------------- |